 Customize your dashboard however you like to use your new Internet-Connected device!
 Cayenne even has an app you can use to monitor your data readings on the go.

-Share your moisture reporting plants and other projects by tagging @TinyCircuits on Instagram, Twitter, or Facebook so we can feature it!
+Share your tiny IoT projects by tagging @TinyCircuits on Instagram, Twitter, or Facebook so we can feature it!